2026 Honda Passport vs. Toyota 4Runner vs Hyundai Santa Fe vs Nissan Murano

 Honda Passport vs. Toyota 4Runner vs Hyundai Santa Fe vs Nissan Murano

 With features like a standard V6 and all-wheel drive, the Honda Passport makes an attractive choice in the midsize SUV segment.
-But it’s not without competitors, and you might be wondering how those competitors compare to the Passport.
+However, competition remains fierce in this growing segment of vehicles and you might be wondering how those competitors compare to the Passport.
 To help illustrate some of the key differences between the models in the segment, Germain Honda of Surprise has put together a guide to some of the most popular choices.
+You’ll discover all the advantages and benefits that come from choosing the rugged Honda Passport over the competition.

 Honda Passport